 Zack's Investment Tools: Stock Screener or Mutual Fund Screener

 on your first mortgae

-go back to this, but how's your debt which will be termed by the mortgage people as your
+go back to this, your debt plays a significant role on your ability to buy a house.
+Your debt, weighed against your income, will be termed by the mortgage people as your debt ratio.

 But what should you bring to the table?